Resilient-Labs/complex-nasa-bootcamp/README.md

 # Lessons Learned:
 Discovered how more on how to use classes in JS to either reveal information or conceal.
-Also, got more familiar with iframe and displaying API data into the DOM.
+Also, creating li elements to display in ul.

 # Examples: